Holit attack: Attack

+Over the following hours, militants breached dozens of homes, killed and abducted residents, and set fires.
 The Hamas militants went from house to house shooting at the metal shutters of safe rooms to determine from noise from within whether they were occupied.
 They then attempted to breach occupied safe rooms using grenades and shooting.
 When they were able to breach the safe rooms they killed the occupants.
 In several cases they returned to houses and set them alight to force any occupants to exit.
+ZAKA volunteers reported that grenades had been thrown into houses, people shot, and vehicles blown up as residents tried to flee.